SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

        END OF struc_type_2.
 DATA itab_4 TYPE SORTED TABLE OF struc_type_2
   WITH NON-UNIQUE KEY e
-  WITH NON-UNIQUE SORTED KEY secondary_key COMPONENTS f.
+  WITH NON-UNIQUE SORTED KEY sec_key COMPONENTS f.
 "Note that the default name primary_key does not need to be specified explicitly.
 "So, the following declaration corresponds to the previous one.
 DATA itab_4b TYPE SORTED TABLE OF struc_type_2